 Don’t constantly keep your baby in a swing all day with limited stimulation

-Don’t allow your baby to sit in a bumbo seat for long periods of time throughout the day
+Sit in a bumbo seat for long periods of time throughout the day

-Don’t give your baby (after 6 months) a paci all throughout the day.
+Try to limit (after 6 months) a paci all throughout the day.
 We want them to be loud and talk in their baby talk.
 Instead of giving them a paci, try to redirect them to a play activity or objects they have an interest in.

 Don’t ignore your babies gestures, movements, or sounds.
 Imitate them right back to them and then start to expand.
 For example, if they say /ahhh/ then you repeat /ahhh/ then you can wait for them to do it back to you.
 You may also want to expand and next time say /ahhh ooo/